SeedVault/SEEDtoken-IP/README.md

 ## Connect
 Feel free to throw general questions regarding SEED and what to expect in the following months here on GitHub (or GitLab) at  @consiliera (gaby@seedtoken.io) :sunny:
 **Connect with us elsewhere**
+- Go to our [Developers Garden](https://developers.seedtoken.io) to see all SEED Community projects and find resources
 - [Follow us on Twitter](https://twitter.com/SEED_token)
 - Always here the latest news first on [Telegram](https://t.me/seedtoken) and [Discord](https://discord.gg/Suv5bFT)